We're an affiliate.

 - They are featured with 11 levels of active noise-canceling that will let you enjoy music, podcasts, videos & calls without distractions.

 Sony’s new WH-1000XM4 active noise cancellation headphones have continued the perfect design of the previous generation of products, sound quality, and active noise cancellation performance to maintain a high-performance level.
 The headphones were designed with a Type-C charging port and a 3.5mm wired port.

 The Type-C interface supports a fast-charging function, charging 10 minutes to achieve 4-5 hours of music listening.
 Sony WH-1000XM4’s full battery can sustain 30 hours of music playback with ANC and 38 hours without ANC.

-Based on the WH-1000XM3’s overall architecture, the WH-1000XM4 features improved design details such as the portion where the metal parts are attached on the headband, while also offering a generous range of adjustment to adapt to users with different head shapes.
+Based on the WH-1000XM3’s overall architecture, the WH-1000XM4 features improved design details such as the portion where the metal parts are attached to the headband, while also offering a generous range of adjustments to adapt to users with different head shapes.

 The other side houses a touch sensor, which provides a control for music management: switch songs, volume adjustment, play/pause control, and phone answering control.
 If you are not a Bose person, we would highly recommend you to go for WH-1000XM4.